Chase-Grajeda/ML-Asteroids/README.md

 # ML-Asteroids
-Machine Learning project utilizing a trained neural net to play a game of Asteroids
+Machine Learning project utilizing a trained neural network to play a game of Asteroids